 Not only easy to achieve, but an option for both sexes!
 Dustin Hoffman’s gender-bending turn as Dorothy Michaels in this 1982 classic film involved a wardrobe full of matronly 1980s dresses, tie-neck blouses and A-line skirts in shades of lilac, purple and maroon – all should be reasonably easy to find at an op-shop, or raid your auntie’s or nana’s wardrobe.
 An oversized pair of spectacles and a softly curled wig will complete the look.
 (Two-day growth optional.)
-This is what he/she looked like.

 3. Hoges and Strop, The Paul Hogan Show

 This duo, aka Paul Hogan and John Cornell, ruled 1980s Australian television with a look that was distinctly ocker.
 To emulate Hoges, cut out the sleeves of a blue-and-white checked cotton shirt (leave it mostly unbuttoned), add a pair of tiny black shorts, a pair of footy socks and work boots.
 Strop’s “uniform” was a lifesaver’s cap, either a plain white or faux-tux T-shirt and a foam stubby holder marked “Strop” hanging around his neck.
 You may need to practice his trademark side smirk.
-Remind yourself here.

 4. A member of Bananarama